WRITE A REVIEW

 8 out of 8 people found this review helpful.

 Age: 18 & Under

 I love this stuff!
 My pores are completely gone!
 Though it does feel a little oily putting it out, but nothing powder can't fix.
 I wouldn't recommend if you have extremely oily skin though.

-The real problem I have with Rimmel F & P is that it does not leave my skin with a smooth enough finish, whether bare or after foundation.
+The shade of this primer is Peach not orange.
+When I applied the scented primer and blended I didn't experience any off color to my face.
+It wasn't translucent, but gave a subtle peach tone.The real problem I have with Rimmel F & P is that it does not leave my skin with a smooth enough finish, whether bare or after foundation.
 In fact it feels a bit powdery on my combo leaning towards dry skin.